 Lifeline Crisis Chat Available 2pm-2am EST

 - NINE OUT OF TEN: 1 out of 10 college students contemplates suicide.
 That leaves nine, given the resources, to reach out and help that one friend who may be struggling.
 This site empowers peers to be one of the nine by highlighting signs of concern and explaining how you, as a friend, can help.
-This is an original program of The Jordan Matthew Porco Memorial Foundation.
+This is an original program of the Jordan Porco Foundation.

 - THE JED FOUNDATION: As the nation’s leading organization working to promote emotional health and prevent suicide among college students, The Jed Foundation is protecting the mental health of students across the country.